gearglow/ReptiliaWithATwist/The List.md

 "Ah, Miss Potter," Claymore said.
 "When I heard about the basilisk I just had to come see for myself."

 "Good to see you, Claymore," Elysia said.
-"And I told you, call me Ellie.
+"And I thought I told you, call me Ellie.
 Gold still flowing, heads still rolling?"

 Claymore laughed.
 "Always, Ellie."